 Convincing two of my teaching friends to come along and couch surf for the first time, we were lucky to have one of the best hosts I’ve encountered!

 Founder of a school for disabled children, my host was extremely passionate about his city.
-He tirelessly drove us throughout Manavgat, showing us Oymapinar Dam, the city of Side, took us on ATV tours, jet skiing and go-karting.
+He tirelessly drove us throughout Manavgat, showing us Oymapinar Dam, the town of Side, took us on ATV tours, jet skiing and go-karting.

 The Oymapinar Dam is a must see if you are able to find a car or hitchhike.
-The Dam is huge and the water reflects a deep turquoise.
+The Dam is enormous and the water reflects a deep turquoise.
 There aren’t many tourists due to the 30-minute drive up a mountain, so it is truly nature at its finest.

 In comparison, Side is much busier.
 While the ruins were not as crowded during the evening, the enclosing streets were full of packed restaurants, bars, clubs and a colorful bazaar.